 If you would like to consult with a diabetes team member, ask your family doctor or other Primary Health Practitioner for a referral.

+Know the members of your diabetes care team and stay connected with them!
 For information on how to communicate effectively with diabetes health team members, check out our article on this site How to communicate with the diabetes healthcare team.